Characters of the Marvel Cinematic Universe: M–Z: Ronan the Accuser

 Ronan the Accuser (portrayed by Lee Pace) is a Kree fanatic whose family was killed in the Kree-Nova War.
 In the 1990s, Ronan actively leads the Accusers in the Kree-Skrull war.
 Working together with the Kree Starforce, he attempts to launch a missile strike on Earth to eliminate the Skrulls present on the planet, but is thwarted and chased off by Carol Danvers.
 In 2014, Ronan is hired by Thanos to acquire the Power Stone, with the assistance of Nebula, daughter of Thanos.
 However, Ronan's quest for vengeance and power causes him to break allegiance with Thanos and he decides to use the stone himself to serve his own agenda.
 Ultimately that decision leads him to a battle with the Guardians of the Galaxy ending in his own death when the Guardians use the Power Stone to vaporize Ronan.

 An alternate version of Ronan appears in the Disney+ animated series What If...? where he betrays and killed Thanos and Gamora before laying siege to Xandar which is sealed off with an impenetrable planetary shield.
 Five years later, Irani Rael made a deal with Ronan to surrender Xandar to him in exchange for being allowed to continue ruling it, but she is foiled by Thanos's surviving adopted daughter Nebula.
 Ronan's ship is caught in the closing planetary shield in the process and destroyed, killing him and ending Ronan's reign of terror.

-As of 2025, the character has appeared in two projects: the films Guardians of the Galaxy and Captain Marvel.
+As of 2026, the character has appeared in two projects: the films Guardians of the Galaxy and Captain Marvel.
 An alternate universe variant of Ronan appeared in one project: the Disney+ animated series What If...?.

 Betty Ross

 Dr. Elizabeth "Betty" Ross (portrayed by Liv Tyler) is the first love interest of Bruce Banner and the daughter of Thaddeus Ross.
 She is a cellular biologist at Culver University who, along with Bruce, were recruited by the U.S. Army on top secret bio-tech force enhancement research that would go on to turn Banner into the Hulk.
-When Bruce resurfaced into her life and on the run, Betty helped him avoid the authorities.
-She later visits her father at the Raft when he is imprisoned after destroying the White House as a Red Hulk.
+When Bruce resurfaced into her life and on the run, Betty helps him avoid both her father and the authorities.
+This causes a strain on her relationship with her father.
+She later forgives and visits her father at the Raft, when he is imprisoned after destroying the White House as a Red Hulk.

-As of 2025, the character has appeared in two projects: the films The Incredible Hulk (2008) and Captain America: Brave New World (2025).
+As of 2026, the character has appeared in two projects: the films The Incredible Hulk (2008) and Captain America: Brave New World (2025).
 An alternate universe variant of Betty (voiced by Stephanie Panisello) appeared in one project: the Disney+ animated series What If...?.